xsuite/xsuite/docs/particlesmanip.rst

 For several applications it is convenient to generated the transverse coordinates in the normalized phase space and then transform them to physical coordinates.
-Xpart provides function to generate independently particles distributions in the three dimensions, which are then combined using the :meth:`xpart.build_particles` function.
+Xpart provides functions to generate independently particles distributions in the three dimensions, which are then combined using the :meth:`xpart.build_particles` function.
 This is illustrated by the following examples.